Instantly update your bathroom with matching basin and bath taps

 For larger bathrooms and basins, a longer spout might be more suitable, so you’re not struggling to get your hands under the tap.
 Again, a higher spout will work well in a busy room where the basin is used for many tasks.
 A spout that swivels may also come in handy.

-Lastly, if you’re looking to add a touch of luxury to your bathroom, check out our cascade taps.
+Lastly, if you’re looking to add a touch of luxury to your bathroom, check out our waterfall taps.
 When the tap is turned on, the water flows along a rivulet and waterfalls into the basin.
 They’re a great way to make a statement in your bathroom, and matching bath taps are available too.

 What does your bath look like?